lazycurl/lazycurl/README.md

 * PHP 7.1.0 with CURL Library 7.51.0

 ## Examples
-Lazycurl comes with 6 examples to show you how to use all 11 methods in different scenarios.
+LazyCurl comes with 6 examples to show you how to use all 11 methods in different scenarios.
 Simply upload to web server and open in browser to see them in live.
 * http_get_basic.php - *get response, log and cookie from a simple HTTP GET request*
 * http_get_advanced.php - *enable cookie, setting CURL options and reset to default*
 * http_post_basic.php - *send HTTP POST request with an associative multi-dimensional array*